webuildsg/webuild/readme.md

 Use an external "web cron" service to periodically refresh the GitHub data feed.
 Keep in mind that due to GitHub API rate limiting it may take >15 minutes to retrieve the entire feed.
 [Register a GitHub OAuth application](https://github.com/settings/applications/new) and configure the `GITHUB_CLIENT_*` environment variables (see above) to increase the rate limit.
 Do not refresh the feed too often or the rate limit will cause it to take longer.

 # Events
-Meetup events in Singapore are automatically populated.
+Meetup and Facebook events in Singapore are automatically populated.

-To add additional events (e.g. Facebook, which will be automated in near future), edit `events\whitelistEvents.json`
+To add additional events, edit `events/whitelistEvents.json`

+To remove a specific event, get the event id from `/api/events` endpoint and edit `events/blacklistEvents.json`

 #Compile CSS